sjud/leptos_tauri_from_scratch/README.md

 ignore = ["./src-tauri"]
 ```

-The target is the index.html that trunk uses to build the wasm and js files that we'll need for the bundling process when we call `cargo tauri build`
+The target of `index.html` is what trunk uses to build the wasm and js files that we'll need for the bundling process when we call `cargo tauri build`.
+We'll get the resulting files in a `src-orig/dist' folder.
 <br>
-Let's create the `index.html` file
+Create the `index.html` file

 ```sh
 touch src-orig/index.html